Stay healthy while living with eczema.

 There are many kinds of different treatments to help you.

-OTC treatments are products or medications you can buy without a prescription.
-Some OTC eczema treatments are used for moisturizing skin; some are used to help skin symptoms such as rash, redness and itch; and some are for gently cleaning skin to prevent infection.
+- OTC treatments are products or medications you can buy without a prescription.
+Some OTC eczema treatments are used for moisturizing skin; some are used to help skin symptoms such as rash, redness, and itchiness; and some are for gently cleaning skin to prevent infection.
 Here are some topics to research and learn about.

 The best way to treat dry skin is to give it moisture.
 Proper bathing and moisturizing.
 Is important.
 Soaking in a warm bath or taking a warm shower and then moisturizing the skin within three minutes is a good regiment.
 Sometimes your doctor will recommend using other additives to the bath water to improve treatment.